.NET HELP

 Share:

-A linked list is a linear data structure composed of a series of nodes, which can also be called as elements.
+A linked list is a linear data structure composed of a series of nodes, which can also be called elements.
 Unlike arrays, where elements/nodes are stored in contiguous memory locations, linked lists utilize dynamic memory allocation, allowing elements/nodes to be scattered throughout memory.

 In its simplest form, "linked lists" consist of nodes linked together linearly.
 Each node contains two main parts: